foundations-fall-2016/session5/readme.md

 ## Terminal Basics

-* Note: Windows users might wish to check out [CMDER](http://cmder.net) or use the terminal installed by Git.
+* Note: Windows users might wish to check out [CMDER](http://cmder.net).
+Most of the commands below are different on Windows or have alternatives so let's use the Git Bash terminal (installed along with Git).

 ```
 $ cd <PATH> // copy and paste the folder you want to go to
+$ cd ~ // go to your home directory
+$ cd Desk // tab completion
+$ cd .. // go up one level
 $ ls
 $ls -al  // flags expand the command
 $ pwd